 Fall: Autumn purples have the brightness of summer colors, but the dusky quality of an October sunset.
 If you’re planning a fall wedding, choose a mid-range purple.
 Here are just a few fall purples you might enjoy:

-Pro Purple Tip: Whichever version of purple you choose, think carefully about the complementary colors you want to add to your wedding palette.
-Some colors, like white, light gray, and light blue, can help purple shine.
+Pro Purple Tip: Whichever shade of purple you choose, think carefully about the complementary colors you want to add to your wedding palette.
+Some colors, like white, light gray, and light blue can help purple shine.
 But other colors, like bright orange and neon green, will clash and distract from purple’s beauty.
 Use an artist’s color wheel to help you find complementary colors and shades to create the perfect color scheme.

 Once you’ve chosen your purple, that purple becomes your compass rose (a purple compass rose, of course).
 The shade will inform design and decor choices through every step of the wedding planning process.
 And the first step?
 Telling people there will be a wedding—and that they’re invited.

-Go full purple as you’re choosing your wedding stationary, including:
+From lavender wedding invitations to plum save the dates, go full purple as you’re choosing your wedding stationary, including:

 Or, build a perfect purple wedding website with Zola.
 With over 250 free designs to choose from, you can build a digital hub for all things wedding.
 Plus, a purple wedding website is just another way to show your love for your favorite color.